 Once open enrollment is over, improve how you educate your employees by gathering feedback.

 Simply send an email with a link to a satisfaction survey.
 Then use any survey findings to refine your benefits communication strategy for the upcoming year.

 Tip: For more on creating successful surveys, check out our Survey Hacks resource.

 From announcing open enrollment to satisfaction surveys, email is an important tool for benefits communications.

 The key is getting your employees to open their emails and read the important information they contain.

-Check out our tip sheet 13 Secrets to Get Your Employees to Open and Read Their Emails to make your email strategy all the more effective.
+Check out our tip sheet 13 Secrets to Get Your Employees to Open and Read Their Emails to ensure your email strategy is all the more effective.